colinbdclark/mfa-thesis/sections/06-vibrant-bodies.md

 ## Medial Bodies

 Computers are fiercely abstract machines.
-But, as I have argued, they are also material; computation has a body.
+But, as I have argued, they also have the potential to be material; computation has a body.
 This body, I believe, extends beyond the circuits and electrical currents running through the silicon and wire of the computer itself, in contrast to what Kittler would have us believe with his strange and wonderful assertion that "there is no software" (CITE).
 This mechanical/electrical physicality is certainly true in some sense, but it is as reductive a model as the idea that our own human bodies are simply the cellular and chemical parts that compose them.

 This computational body is best seen, perhaps, through works of art.
 Software, though so often conceived of as representational or simulational in character, has real effects in _this_ world--it influences and can be influenced by our own bodies and perceptual apparatuses.
 It is true that we may not be able to directly touch a piece of software, but it undoubtedly has effects and a texture of its own. <cecchetto and sound as one example of an unruly bod>, and then the argument via Mitchell and Hansen that all perception--the visual perception of my cinema, for example--ultimately conects with an inner hapticity and sense of touch--by looking at the surface of my videos (and it's not only a surface--the reflection of the projector's beam through the space, illuminating the dust in its path), we are in some sense, via a distinctly technically-co-mingled perception that is entirely human, touching them and the software algorithms within them--these algorithmic energies, too, touch us with their light, duration...